-In the Doctor Who episode "Turn Left", with London nuked, the country full of homeless refugees, France's borders closed and the USA's financial aid canceled due to another disaster, the British government starts rounding up immigrants and putting them in "work camps".
-Wilfred, a World War II veteran, immediately realizes what's really going on:
+In the Doctor Who episode "Turn Left", features a For Want of a NailAlternate Timeline where Donna never met (and saved the life of the Doctor), which leads to London being nuked, the country full of homeless refugees, France's borders closed and the USA's financial aid cancelled due to the Adipose disaster.
+Finally, the British government starts rounding up immigrants and putting them in "work camps".
+Wilfred, a World War II veteran, immediately realises what's really going on.

 In Torchwood: Miracle Day the plot is that everyone stops dying.
 They don’t get eternal youth or a Healing Factor- they just stop dying.
 In light of this, governments and drug companies come up with the Categories of Life.
 Category 1 are people who should be dead- unconscious or with something completely incurable, like decapitated or crushed to death.
 They were all sent to Over Flow camps to start a “new age of health care”.
 Said health care secretly meaning being shut away and burned alive so they wouldn’t take up food or resources.

 Friends plays with the pet version of the trope: when a conversation turns to dying pets, and how parents will often lie to their children and say it was sent to live on a farm, Ross goes "Funny story, we had a dog and you know our parents actually did send him to a farm..." and everyone looks at him pityingly until it dawns on him...

 Ross: Oh no !
 Chi Chi !

 She bought you a train and a bright shiny bike

 But lately she hasn't been coming to dinner